 Jules has been an avid Portmeirion collector for over 30 years.
 Her husband Paul is a recent convert to everything Portmeirion and together they are Purely Portmeirion.
 It didn’t take long before they realised that an opportunity was being missed, in that this fantastic vintage pottery didn’t seem to have a dedicated outlet and something needed to be done about that.
 The formation of Purely Portmeirion enabled them to indulge their passion for seeking out and collecting more of these fantastic ceramic gems made by Susan Williams-Ellis; bring them to more people’s attention and to be able to sell them on to enthusiastic collectors like themselves.
-Purely Portmeirion is an independent retailer and is not affiliated with, nor has any connection with Portmeirion Group UK.
+Purely Portmeirion is an independent retailer based in Ceredigion in the heart of Mid Wales, and is not affiliated with, nor has any connection with Portmeirion Group UK.

 Right from the word go Susan Williams-Ellis made her mark on the world with her ingenious creations, from her understated red polkadot kitchenware after taking over Gray's and Kirkham's Pottery at the start of the 1960's, through classical series of Dolphin, Malachite and Moss Agate to the iconic collections of Totem, Cypher and Jupiter.
 There were many more inspiring collections before Susan unleashed The Botanic Garden range in 1972, which took the world by storm and is still being produced to this day!